-- Start the MSDTC Configuration Wizard.
-Click Start > All Programs > Veritas > Veritas Cluster Server > Configuration Tools > MSDTC Configuration Wizard or on Windows Server 2012 operating systems, from the Apps menu in the Start screen. - 2 In the Select Configuration Option panel, click MSDTC Server Service Group Configuration, click Create, and then click Next. - 3 Review and verify that you have met the prerequisites for configuring an MSDTC Server service group and then click Next.
+- Start the MSDTC Configuration Wizard from the Apps menu on the Start screen. - 2 In the Select Configuration Option panel, click MSDTC Server Service Group Configuration, click Create, and then click Next. - 3 Review and verify that you have met the prerequisites for configuring an MSDTC Server service group and then click Next.